johaab/johaab.github.io/cv.md

 ### [IBM Research Zürich](https://www.zurich.ibm.com/)
 **Research Scientist**

-I was offered a fixed term position at the end of my master thesis to expand the project I started.
-More information will follow...
+I expanded the project I started during my Master thesis for which I work on interpretable machine learning.
+I focused on a type of weakly supervised learning and investigated how well [attention weights](https://arxiv.org/abs/1706.03762) correlate with the ground truth importance pattern found in the datasets I constructed.

+This work was presented at the 4th International Workshop on eXplainable Knowledge Discovery in Data Mining ([XKDD 2022](https://kdd.isti.cnr.it/xkdd2022/)) and the respective article can be found on [arXiv](https://arxiv.org/abs/2207.13018).

-<div><i class="fa fa-calendar" style="font-size: .7rem;"></i>   April 2022 - Today</div>
+<div><i class="fa fa-calendar" style="font-size: .7rem;"></i>   April 2022 - October 2022</div>
 <div><i class="fa fa-map-marker" style="font-size: 1.2rem;"></i>   Rüschlikon (Switzerland)</div>
 <br>